Boards, Commissions and Councils

 Achieving a Better Life Experience (ABLE) Board

-The Washington State ABLE governing board is supported by the Community Services and Housing Division of Commerce, but it is a separate and independent state entity whose board members are appointed by the Governor.
-The board is charged with launching the ABLE program for Washingtonians in summer 2017.
-ABLE is a tax-advantaged savings plan to help make saving simple and affordable for individuals with disabilities.
+The Developmental Disabilities Endowment Trust Fund (DDETF) governing board is supported by the Community Services and Housing Division of Commerce, but it is a separate and independent state entity whose board members are appointed by the Governor.
+DDETF is a special needs trust to help make saving simple and affordable for individuals with disabilities.

 More about Commerce